Iḷisaġvik College: History

 Iḷisaġvik College (IC) was renamed in 2005.
 It had been developed in alliance with the University of Alaska Fairbanks, beginning in 1986.
 Like other tribal colleges, it is a result of the Native American and Alaskan Native self-determination movement that expanded in late 1960s and early 1970s.
 The North Slope Borough was organized as a home rule government in 1972, and with that, the Iñupiat people took other steps toward regaining control of their culture.

 The college was created to satisfy higher education needs of Alaskan Natives and American Indians.
 IC generally serves geographically isolated populations that have no other means accessing higher education.
 Beginning in 1986, the North Slope Borough had worked with the University of Alaska Fairbanks to create the North Slope Higher Education Center.

 In 1995 the Borough passed an ordinance incorporating Iḷisaġvik College as a public and independent non-profit corporation.
 The school moved to the facility previously used by the United States Naval Arctic Research Laboratory (NARL).
 In 1996, IC took over the Iñupiat Heritage Center.
 In 1997 the school changed its name to Arctic Sivunmun Iḷisaġvik College.
 It was led from 1995 to 2005 by college president, Edna Ahgeak MacLean (Iñupiat) an educator from Utqiaġvik (Barrow).
 Iḷisaġvik College was a leader in 1997 in founding the Consortium for Alaska Native Higher Education (CANHE).

-In 2005, the North Slope Borough established IC, the first, and still the only, Tribal College in the state of Alaska.
-It was federally recognized in 2007 as the 36th tribal college in the United States and designated as a land-grant college the following year.
+In 2005, the North Slope Borough established IC, the first, and still the only, tribal college in the state of Alaska.
+It was federally recognized in 2007 as the 36th tribal college in the United States and designated a land-grant college the following year.